mlalbuquerque/SZES/README.md

 See the example in the package!

-So, if you want to make another simulation, just change the file `controller/questions.php` for another one in the `simulations` folder (with the respectives example codes).
-Remember to put your name in the questions file as the new simulation developer.

 ### Loading simulations

-As you seem, questions stay on folder simulations.
+As you saw, questions will stay on folder `simulations`.
 You can choice which test do.
-Only write on file `config/loader.php` the folder name, see below:
+Only write in the file config/loader.php the folder name, see below:

 ```php
 return array(